niekveldhuis/compass/2_2_Data_Acquisition_ETCSL/2_2_Data_Acquisition_ETCSL.md

 ### 2.2.8 Getversion()

-The function `getversion()` is called by the function `parsetext()` and receives one argument: `tree` (the `etree` object).
-In the XML versions are marked by a node `body`with a child `head`.
+The function `getversion()` is called by the function `parsetext()` and receives one argument: `tree` (the relevant part of the `etree` object).
+In the XML tree versions are marked by a node `body`with a child `head`.
 The node `head` contains the name of the version.
-Iterating through the versions, the function updates the key "version" in `meta_d` with the name of the versions and then calls the `getsection()` function.
+Iterating through the versions, the function updates the key "version" in `meta_d` with the name of the version and then calls the `getsection()` function.
 The sole argument is the portion of the tree that represents the version that is being parsed.
 If a composition is not divided into versions the entire tree is passed to `getsection()` and the version name in `meta_d` is the empty string.

 ### 2.2.9 Getsection()

 Some compositions in [ETCSL][] are divided into *sections*.
 This is usually the case when there are gaps of unknown length.
 Section B supposedly follows section A, but how much text is missing between these sections cannot be reconstructed.
 The function `getsection()` works essentially in the same way as `getversion()`.
 Sections are indicated in the `XML` with a node `div1`.
 Section names (usually a capital letter) are found in an attribute of `div1` called `n`.
 The function will now collect all `l` (line) *and* `gap` nodes that belong to a single section.
-The Xpath expression that is used for that is `.//l|.//gap`.
+The Xpath expression that is used for that is `.//l|.//gap` (where | is the "or" operator).
 In some regards gaps are treated as lines - they need to be placed after the last extant line and before the first line after the break.
-Iterating over this list, if the node is an `l` node the `meta_d`dictionary is updated with a line number (or section + line number, if the text is divided into sections).
+Iterating over this list, if the node is an `l` node the `meta_d`dictionary is updated with a (human-legible) line number (or section + line number, if the text is divided into sections).
+This line number, which is a string, is stored in the key "label" in order to achieve consistency with [ORACC][] naming conventions.
 The function then calls `getline()`.
 The only argument of `getline()` is the part of the `XML` tree that belongs to a single line or gap.

 ### 2.2.10 Getline()

 The function `getline()`first updates the field `id_line` in `meta_d`, increasing it by 1.
 The data type  of`id_line` is integer - it is used to keep lines and gaps in correct order.

 If `getline()` receives a `gap` node it copies all the meta data in the dictionary meta_d into the dictionary `line` and adds a field `extent` (the length of the gap).
 This data is found in the attribute `extent` of the `gap` node.
+This dictionary is then appended to the list `alltexts` and control is returned to the function `getsection()`.
+Each row, therefore, in `alltexts` will represent either a word or a gap.

 If `getline()` receives an `l` node it will collect `w` nodes (words) and `gloss` nodes with the language attribute `akk`.
 The Xpath expression looks as follows: './/w|.//gloss[@lang="akk"]'.
 This will find both Sumerian and Akkadian words in the text.

-The nodes that are found are sent to `getword()`.
+The function iterates over the list words sending each word to `getword()`.

 ### 2.2.11 Getword()